 The Federal Clean Water Act of 1972 is the root cause for the development of Wisconsin’s Forestry BMPs.
-Wisconsin's Forestry Best Management Practices for Water Quality 1995–2005 tells how the program was developed, education and training efforts, BMP monitoring, program accomplishments and areas for future focus.
+Wisconsin's Forestry Best Management Practices for Water Quality 1995–2005 [PDF] tells how the program was developed, education and training efforts, BMP monitoring, program accomplishments and areas for future focus.

 BMP Advisory Committee

 The Purpose of the BMP Advisory Committee (AC) is to aid the DNR in on water quality protection and forestry related matters.
 The AC has helped heavily revise the BMP Manual in 2010 and continues to provide insight on a variety of topics such as permitting and harvesting practices.
 The AC is a diverse group of forestry stakeholders with members coming from forest industry, county forests, U.S. Forest Service, consulting foresters, landowners, conservation groups, DNR, and Natural Resources Conservation Service (NRCS).
 Members volunteer to meet two to four times a year.